 Fans attending the AIG Women’s Open on each Championship day will be able to cheer on the players, a sound missed at the 72nd hole in 2020 with the Championship played behind closed doors.

-Fans wishing to attend should book their tickets in advance at aigwomensopen.com.
+Fans wishing to attend should book their tickets at aigwomensopen.com.
 Adult tickets start from £25, with children aged 16 years or under before the Championship admitted free of charge.

 Spectators aged 24 years or under will be entitled to purchase youth (16-24 years) tickets starting from £12.50.
 A £5 Mastercard discount is available per transaction.